adfresca/sdk-ios/README.md

 After you call logPurchase() method, the purchase data is updated to our dashboard in real-time.
 You can see the list of updated item in 'Overview > Settings > In-App Items' menu.

-If you can't see any data in our dashboard, your AFPurchase object may be invalid.
+If you don't see any data in our dashboard, your AFPurchase object may be invalid.
 To check it, you can implement  AFPurchaseDelegate and call log logPurchase(purchase, delegate) method.

 ```objective-c
 // AppDelegate.h